Each time you click "add block" you'll have the option to add an Exercise or Circuit from our Library, or create one from scratch.

-When you add an exercise to a workout, an athlete will record their specific progress and their progress is recorded in a journal entry.
+When you add an exercise to a training session, an athlete will record their specific progress and their progress is recorded in a journal entry.

-If you program strength or accessory work for your athletes, adding an exercise or a pair of exercises is the best way to get that done.
+If you program strength or accessory work for your athletes, adding an Exercise or supersetting Exercises is the best way to get that done.

-Here is a quick video that will get you up to speed on how you can create add exercises as you create workouts in TrainHeroic.
+Here is a quick video that will get you up to speed on how you can create Exercises as you build your training sessions.

-You also have the option to add Circuits when you're building workouts...
+You'll also have the option to add Circuits...

-Circuits, like a warm-up or conditioning work, allow you to simply type instructions and movements that you'd like the athlete to complete, and circuits don't require athletes to record every set and rep.
+Circuits, like a warm-up or cool-down, allow you to simply type instructions and movements that you'd like the athlete to complete and do NOT require athletes to record every set and rep.

-In fact, a circuit can be done simply for "completion" like in the case of a Warmup.
+A Circuit is simply for "completion," like in the case of a Warmup: